Rydberg24/RTHS/README.md

-# RTHSN Framework – Real Time HSN Classification framework for warehouse handling systems using LLM Integration
+# RTHS Framework – Real Time HSN Classification framework for warehouse handling systems using LLM Integration

-This repository contains the complete Python implementation of the **Real‑Time HSN Classification Framework (RTHSN)** introduced in the research paper:
+This repository contains the complete Python implementation of the **Real‑Time HSN Classification Framework (RTHS)** introduced in the research paper:

 > *“A Real‑Time HSN Classification Framework for Warehouse Inbound Operations: Integrating Large Language Models with Material Handling Decision Systems”*